Posted on 6/1/2018 in Business and Strategy

 What is a Persona?

 A persona is a generalized representation of your ideal customer.
 They can have different roles in the sales cycle.
 For example, not all personas necessarily represent someone who purchases your actual product.
 They may have a heavy influence on the person who does, so they are just as important.
-The purpose for creating these personas is to help you get into the mind of your target audience so that you can better understand their goals, needs, hopes and fears so that your message will resonate.
+The purpose of creating these personas is to help you get into the mind of your target audience so that you can better understand their goals, needs, hopes, and fears so that your message will resonate.

 How Do I Learn Who My Persona Is?

 If you aren’t sure where to begin, the best way to start learning about your customers is to ask them.
 Put together a simple survey with a few short interview questions that cover demographics, their role within their company, goals, challenges, values and wish list items.
 This can either be done via an optional survey that is placed on your website or with personal interviews conducted with consenting existing customers.
 Be clear about your intentions for gathering this information.

 You may need to use incentives to persuade them.
 In many cases, customers appreciate being asked for their opinions because it feels like the company cares about what they think and makes them feel valued.
 Aim for at least 30-50 survey results to provide enough relevant data to use as a starting point for developing your personas.
 Trends should start to emerge and 2-5 unique personas will be identified.

 Don’t forget about your internal resources.
 Your sales team will have valuable insight into the customer base.
 They’ll be able to let you know things like what industries and roles they encounter and what objections they face most often.